Position: Beyond Assistance -- Reimagining LLMs as Ethical and Adaptive Co-Creators in Mental Health Care: Introduction

 Despite the rapid advancements of AI in healthcare and the urgent demand for mental health solutions \cite{DAlfonso2020AI}, recent reports \cite{MIT_GE_Healthcare_2024} highlight that mental health analytics remains one of the least deployed AI products and services.
 A survey of over 900 healthcare professionals found that while AI adoption is prevalent in electronic health records automation (63\%), medical imaging (64\%), and patient analytics (62\%), its integration into mental health analytics is significantly lower (48\%).
 Additionally, only 21\% of healthcare institutions have adopted AI for mental health, with another 27\% considering adoption, making it one of the least prioritized areas of AI implementation \cite{MIT_GE_Healthcare_2024}.

 The under-utilization of AI in mental health is not merely a technological issue but a reflection of deeper concerns surrounding trust, ethical considerations, and the preservation of human expertise \cite{Hamdoun2023AI}.
 As LLMs become increasingly sophisticated, the mental health community faces a critical challenge: how to leverage their transformative potential while upholding the human-centered principles that define effective care \cite{obradovich2024opportunities}.
 This tension is further exacerbated by the ability of LLMs to mimic human interaction and generate seemingly personalized responses, which may lead individuals to overestimate the depth of understanding these models possess \cite{sharma2020computational}.
 Such dynamics can result in undue trust in LLM outputs, potentially neglecting other forms of support or treatment \cite{hua2024llms_mental_health}.

+Furthermore, recent studies show increasing public trust and optimism. \citet{Varghese2024PublicPerception} found that 53\% of respondents moderately trust AI tools for mental health, valuing their accessibility, anonymity, and stigma reduction, while 34.8\% expressed optimism due to their constant availability and cost-effectiveness. \citet{Alanezi2024ChatGPTMentalHealth} reported positive perceptions of ChatGPT for psychoeducation and emotional support, and \citet{Siddals2024GenerativeAIChatbots} observed high user engagement and therapeutic benefits from generative AI chatbots.
+Together, these findings highlight AI’s growing acceptance, particularly when systems are empathetic, support appropriate crisis escalation, and clearly define AI-human boundaries.
+This supports the concept of user acceptability of the use of LLMs in mental health, which is crucial for the success of AI-driven mental health interventions.

+Through our collaboration with an e-mental health organization, where we evaluated LLMs on anonymized crisis support conversations, we found that the lack of robust development, evaluation, and deployment frameworks with human-in-the-loop hinders their safe and effective integration in mental health care \cite{Obadinma2025FAIIR}.
 These concerns are shared by both individuals seeking mental health support and the professionals providing it, creating resistance and uncertainty around AI integration \cite{sobaih2025unlocking}.
 Without a clear framework to ensure complementarity between AI and human-led interventions, these technologies risk being underutilized or misapplied, undermining their potential to augment mental health.
 Despite these challenges, early applications of human-AI collaboration demonstrate promising results.
-For instance, HAILEY \cite{sharma2023human}, a system designed to enhance empathy in peer-to-peer mental health support, has shown that conversations co-authored by AI are consistently rated as more empathic and supportive than human-only interactions.
+For instance, HAILEY \cite{sharma2023human}, a system designed to enhance empathy in peer-to-peer mental health support, has shown that conversations co-authored by LLMs are consistently rated as more empathic and supportive than human-only interactions.